fabricasapiens/Wi3/readme.md

 ========

 #### Disclaimer ####
 Please note that Fabrica Sapiens cannot be held responsible for anything that results from the following instructions.
-Moreover, Windows and Mac systems are not officially supported.
+Moreover, while this setup should also work on Windows and Mac, it is not tested thoroughly on those platforms!

 ### Downloading and unpacking ###
 Basically, there are two options to get Wi3: via a Git client, or via the Github web-interface.